JohannesBuchner/pystrict3/README.rst

 pystrict3
 ----------

-pystrict3 checks Python3 code for simple mistakes, such as
+pystrict3 statically checks Python3 code for simple mistakes, such as

 * calling functions with the wrong number of arguments,
 * interpolating strings with the wrong number of arguments,
 * shadowing and re-using variables
+* accessing attributes and methods that are never defined

 This complements other static analysers such as pyflakes, and can be used alongside linters and code format checkers.